anistajouri/nixos-wsl-startup/README.md

 Nix enables declarative configuration-as-code, providing a modern development environment comparable to those used by advanced developers or DevOps teams, offering significant advantages over shell-script-based system configuration.

+# NixOS/Package source Versions to be installed:

+- Base system: NixOS 24.11 (Vicuna)
+- Package sources: Using packages from the 25.05 channel

 ## Quickstart

 1. Open powershell and make sure that the wsl working with version 2: